-If your business is in the projected path of a hurricane, you need to act quickly to protect your people and your property.
+If your business is in the projected path of a hurricane, you need to act quickly to protect your employees and your property.
 There are several key steps you can take now that will go a long way towards keeping your employees safe while minimizing damage to your business.

-And do not forget to tie down sheds, small outbuildings or similar structures that may not be designed for high winds.
+Do not forget to tie down sheds, small outbuildings or similar structures that may not be designed for high winds.
 Move any items inside that could blow away in a powerful windstorm.
-Benches, chairs, plant urns, signs or potted flowers could become flying debris and cause substantial damage.
+Items including yard storage, benches, chairs, plant urns, signs or potted flowers could become flying debris and cause substantial damage during a storm.

-Once the winds have died down utilize your employee call list to make sure they and their families are safe and secure.
-Assemble a recovery team to begin getting your business back on its feet.
+Once the winds have died down, use your employee call list to make sure everyone is safe and secure.
+Then assemble a qualified recovery team to begin getting your business back on its feet.

 Finally, keep your employees informed about any unsafe conditions and keep them updated on the progress of salvage operations.